FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 15th November 2019.md

 intervenes to stop the closure and to save Lyric FM.
 Councillor Sheehan also requested that

-the Council write to the Cathaoirligh of Clare and Tipperary County Councils requesting--- 2
+the Council write to the Cathaoirligh of Clare and Tipperary County Councils requesting
+---
+2

 them to oppose the proposal.
 Councillor Sheehan also requested that the Council write to